Luis Nunes Amaral's world of networks

 “Throughout my career, people have told me to focus,” he says, adding, “Recently, though, they have stopped.”

 The critics may have backed off because Amaral, professor of chemical and biological engineering at Northwestern University, associate professor of medicine at NU’s Feinberg School of Medicine, and an AAAS fellow, is clearly doing something right.
-In 2012, he was one of 50 researchers the Howard Hughes Medical Institute, based in Chevy Chase, Maryland, chose for an Early Career Scientist award that included a research budget of $1.5 million.
+In 2012, he was one of 50 researchers the Howard Hughes Medical Institute, based in Chevy Chase, Maryland, chosen for an Early Career Scientist award that included a research budget of $1.5 million.
 That honor came on the heels of a 2006 $1 million W. M. Keck Foundation grant.

 Amaral says he was lucky to have received those honors, that they saved his lab and gave him money for research he might never have received from other sources, given his “good but weird” resume.
 Still, his work is as arresting as it is varied.